marcrdavis/ArduinoTITO-PlayerTracking/README.md

   NOTE: As of Build 20210314 there are now two versions of the sketch file in the package; one for RFID and one for magnetic stripe readers.
 Determine which you want to use and modify the file as needed for your display and keypad options.

+  EXPERIMENTAL BUILD 20210522C
+  Included in this package is an experimental version of the MAGSTRIPE sketch that includes support for the ArduCam OV2640_MINI_2MP_PLUS
+  Camera Module for the purpose of implementing a 'Jackpot Winner' Photo.
+Admins can set a minimum jackpout amount at which a photo will be taken of the player.
+The photo can be seen or downloaded using the Web UI.
+This is an experimental feature and is NOT RECOMMENDED for novice users as it requires modification of the cabinet or player tracking bracket to accommodate the camera.
+This feature is also only compatible with the MAGSTRIPE version due to limits in the SPI bus.
+Please see the Addendum PDF in the download for more information.
+  I make no promises that this code will make it into the main branch.

    Build 20210425 Updates